 What was the most valuable lesson you learned during your fellowship with IRTS this past summer?
 What advice do you have for those wishing to apply to this elite program?

 This summer, I was also given the opportunity to be a part of the International Radio and Television Society Fellowship.
 This fellowship is something I have wanted since my freshman year of school.
-This fellowship introduced us to all of the C Suite members of every major media company as well as anchors and correspondents there.
+I even went to NYC at 18, pretended I had a meeting with the president, and that’s how I got my name in the door for when I would finally be old enough.
+This fellowship introduced me to all of the C-Suite members of every major media company as well as anchors and correspondents there.
 The fellowship also gave me my own digital show called “FordSide Chats.”
-This is such a competitive program so my main advice is connecting with people like myself or any others that you know have done the fellowship and get your name in the door.
+This is such a competitive program so my main advice is connecting with people like me or any others that have done the fellowship and get your name in the door.